apache/cordova-docs/www/docs/en/2.8.0/cordova/events/events.batterylow.md

 - __level:__ The percentage of battery (0-100). _(Number)_
 - __isPlugged:__ A boolean that represents whether or not the device is plugged in or not. _(Boolean)_

-Typically, you will want to attach an event listener with `document.<a href="../inappbrowser/inappbrowser.html">addEventListener</a>` once you receive the Cordova '<a href="events.deviceready.html">deviceready</a>' event.
+Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.

 Supported Platforms
 -------------------